 - The book starts with an introduction to the Raspberry Pi's hardware.
-You'll learn what the Pi's connectors are for and which additional hardware you need to start the Pi for the first time. - After you've connected all necessary devices to your Pi, you need an operating system.
-Although the Pi is a fairly young project, you can already choose from several, and you'll learn what their pros and cons are. - Installing an operating system on the Pi is quite different from installing an operating system on a regular PC.
+You'll learn what the Pi's connectors are for and which additional hardware you need to start the Pi for the first time. - After you've connected all the necessary devices to your Pi, you need an operating system.
+Although the Pi is a fairly young project, you can already choose from several operating systems, and you'll learn about their pros and cons. - Installing an operating system on the Pi is quite different from installing an operating system on a regular PC.
 So, you'll learn how to get Debian Linux up and running on the Pi. - Debian Linux runs fine out of the box on the Pi, but to get the most out of it, you have to tweak a few configuration parameters.
-For example, it's beneficial to set the right layout for your keyboard.
-In addition, you'll learn how to install, update, and remove new software.
+For example, it's beneficial to set the correct layout for your keyboard.
+In addition, you'll learn how to install, update, and remove software.

-- The Pi's hardware, especially its graphics hardware, is special in many regards.
+- The Pi's hardware-especially its graphics hardware-is special in many regards.
 Depending on the display you're using, you have to adjust some low-level settings for the Pi's firmware.
-You'll learn what settings are available and how to solve the most common firmware problems. - To see what can be achieved with the Pi with a minimum of effort, you'll turn it into a kiosk system.
-It will be able to display a set of static slides as well as live information from the Internet. - Until this point, you've used the Pi more or less in isolation, but now you'll learn how to integrate it with networks.
+You'll learn what settings are available and how to solve the most common firmware problems. - To see what you can achieve with the Pi with a minimum of effort, you'll turn it into a kiosk system.
+It will be able to display a set of static slides as well as live information from the Internet. - At this point in the book, you'll have used the Pi more or less in isolation, but now you'll learn how to integrate it with networks.
 You'll use the Pi for everyday tasks such as browsing the Web, you'll make it accessible via Secure Shell, and you'll even turn it into a full-blown web server.
 Also, you'll learn how to share your Pi's desktop with a PC, and vice versa. - With the XBMC project, you can turn your Raspberry Pi into a multimedia center with ease.
-Not only can you show your photos collections to your friends in your living room, but you can also play music in all popular formats, and you can watch your favorite movies and TV shows in high definition. - The Raspberry team originally built the Pi for educational purposes, but you can easily use it to play some entertaining games.
-Even though it's possible to run some first-person shooters, you might prefer some classic genres such as interactive fiction and point-and-click adventures. - One of the greatest advantages the Pi has over regular PCs is its GPIO pins.
-In the book's final chapters, you'll learn how to easily use them to attach your own electronics projects to the Pi. - The appendix contains a short introduction to Linux.
+Not only can you show your photo collections to your friends in your living room, but you can also play music in all popular formats, and you can watch your favorite movies and TV shows in high definition. - The Raspberry team originally built the Pi for educational purposes, but you can easily use it to play some entertaining games.
+Even though it's possible to run some first-person shooters, you might prefer some classic genres, such as interactive fiction and point-and-click adventures. - One of the greatest advantages the Pi has over regular PCs is its GPIO pins.
+In the book's final chapters, you'll learn how to use them to attach your own electronics projects to the Pi. - The Pi's homogeneous hardware makes it easy to create additional hardware.
+The Raspberry team has released a camera, for example, that works perfectly with the Pi; you can easily integrate it with your own projects. - The appendix contains a short introduction to Linux.
 If you've never worked with Linux before, you should read the appendix before you start with Chapter 3, Configure Raspbian, on page ?.